stfc/janus-core/README.md

 janus phonons --struct tests/data/NaCl.cif --supercell 2x3x4 --dos --pdos --thermal --temp-start 0 --temp-end 300 --temp-step 50
 ```

-This will create additional output files: `NaCl-cv.dat` for the thermal properties (heat capacity, entropy, and free energy) between 0K and 300K, `NaCl-dos.dat` for the DOS, and `NaCl-pdos.dat` for the PDOS.
+This will create additional output files: `NaCl-thermal.dat` for the thermal properties (heat capacity, entropy, and free energy) between 0K and 300K, `NaCl-dos.dat` for the DOS, and `NaCl-pdos.dat` for the PDOS.

 For all options, run `janus phonons --help`.